Melanie C: Personal life

-Chisholm was in a relationship with Thomas Starr for ten years.
-The couple split in 2012.
-In February 2009, Chisholm gave birth to a daughter.
-In an interview with the BBC, Chisholm admitted that the arrival of her child proved to be a turning point in her life: "Being a mum was so liberating because for the first time in my adult life, it wasn't all about me.
-It made me not only realise I had a huge responsibility to her but I have a huge responsibility to myself.
-In being her teacher, I had to treat myself better."
-From 2015 to 2022, Chisholm dated her manager, Joe Marshall.

-Chisholm is a supporter of Liverpool F.C. and an amateur triathlete, having completed the London Triathlon twice.
+Chisholm is a fan of Liverpool F.C. and an amateur triathlete, having completed the London Triathlon twice.

-While promoting her Who I Am autobiography in September 2022, Chisholm revealed that she had been sexually assaulted in October 1997, during a massage in a hotel in Turkey, on the eve of the first Girl Power!
+While promoting her Who I Am autobiography in September 2022, Chisholm revealed that she had been sexually assaulted in 1997, during a massage in a hotel in Turkey, on the eve of the first Girl Power!
 Live in Istanbul show.
 On Elizabeth Day's podcast, How to Fail, Chisholm said: "I treat[ed] myself to a massage in the hotel and what happened to me, I kind of buried immediately because there were other things to focus on [...]
 I didn't want to make a fuss but also I didn't have time to deal with it.
 I felt violated, I felt very vulnerable, I felt embarrassed [...]
 I do want to talk about it because it has affected me.
 But I buried it."

 On 29 August 2024, Chisholm was the subject of the BBC One genealogy series Who Do You Think You Are?.